 Finding Child Care

-Department of Human Services (DHS) Licensed Provider Look-up can be a helpful tool when searching for child care.
+DHS Licensed Provider Look-up is a helpful tool when searching for child care.
 This site lists all programs licensed by DHS and any negative actions that have been placed on a license.

 Minnesota has a voluntary quality rating program for child care and early learning programs called Parent Aware.
 The site has a search tool that will list child care and early learning programs, if they are participating in Parent Aware, and if so, what their star rating is.